 “Transgender youths reported the highest rates of all forms of peer victimization, which were double to nearly triple those of males and up to 2.6 times higher than those of females.”

-Across all forms of violence, the highest level of victimization is amongst transgender youths, between 15.6%–51.6%.
-Also, gender-expansive students reports show a slightly lower level of victimization, between 13.2%–41.4%.
-Furthermore, the study results show that transgender youth reported 2.09 to 2.96 times higher frequency of bullying than the male participants in the study.
+Across all forms of violence, the highest level of victimization is amongst transgender youths, between 15.6%–and 51.6%.
+Also, gender-expansive student reports show a slightly lower level of victimization, between 13.2%–and 41.4%.
+Furthermore, the study results show that transgender youth reported a 2.09 to 2.96 times higher frequency of bullying than the male participants in the study.